 Fallbrook UESD provides enhanced instructional opportunities for immigrant students by supplementing our Language Academy Program with additional staffing, Intervention Technicians, and additional materials and supplies to support extended English language development time, and small group foundational skills instruction for English Language Arts and Mathematics.
 This also may include the purchase of primary language materials to support students with content instruction and language transference.

-The Language Academy was a result of input through LCAP Feedback Sessions, recommendations from the District DAC and DELAC committees, and the increased numbers of immigrant students entering our school district in 3rd-8th grade over a three-year period of time.
-FUESD through the general fund provides 1.5 certificated intervention teachers to provide support to immigrant/newcomer students and their classroom teachers as they navigate the new US schooling system and the acquisition of a new language.
-Program placement is supported and determined by an LCFF-supplemental concentration funded "Welcome Center/Language Assessment" Team," that does individual intake meetings and interviews with entering families along with local academic assessments and primary language assessments to determine appropriate placement.
-Funds will also be used to provide supplemental take-home learning kits to support distance learning language instruction at home.
+The Language Academy was a result of input through LCAP Feedback Sessions, recommendations from the district DAC and DELAC committees, and the increased numbers of immigrant students entering our school district in 3rd-8th grade over a three-year period of time.
+FUESD through the general fund provides an equivalent to 2 certificated intervention teachers to provide support to immigrant/newcomer students and their classroom teachers as they navigate the new US schooling system and the acquisition of a new language.
+Program placement is supported and determined by an LCFF-supplemental concentration funded Bilingual School Community Service Support Assistants at the school site, that do individual intake meetings and interviews with entering families along with local academic assessments and primary language assessments to determine appropriate placement.
+Funds will also be used to provide supplemental at home learning kits to support distance learning language instruction at home, when needed.

 Title III Programs and Activities

-ESSA SECTION 3116(b)(1)
+ESSA SECTIONS 3116(b)(1)

 Describe the effective programs and activities, including language instruction educational programs, proposed to be developed, implemented, and administered under the subgrant that will help English learners increase their English language proficiency and meet the challenging State academic standards.

-THIS ESSA PROVISION IS ADDRESSED BELOW: